 The case came out of the box with a minimal charge, and I didn’t focus on giving a dedicated charge to the case that day (it can be charged wired or wireless, independent of the phone) so I think it was at around 7% when I went to bed.
 When I woke up 7 hours later, the phone and case were at 100% charge on both.
 After a morning banging away on it, I was at 87% on the case, 100% on the phone.
 As for heat while charging or in usage, I’ve not noticed anything hotter than I would on a naked phone.

 One thing I would like to see is some more “Smart” around when the battery is engaged in the iOS battery status.
-Using the case means always being at 100% for the phone until the case is depleted, and it would be nice to see some statistics around the charge status of the
+Using the case means always being at 100% for the phone until the case is depleted, and it would be nice to see some statistics around the charge status of the case in this view.

 One other concern: I did perceive a minor drop in signal strength when using the phone, for both LTE and Wi-fi.
 Putting the phone in Field Test Mode, I was able to see changes to “RSRP” and “SINR” values on cellular, with the case on and off in nearly identical conditions.
 I didn’t do this testing extensively or average out across different sites and times.
 I also didn’t test this with an XS, so while it is possible this is due to the case not being designed for the X, it could also just be expected for this case.
 I’m also not a wireless engineer, so I don’t truly understand what all the values mean and what all the variables are.

 Wi-fi signal indicators also could be decreased when the case was on, in a corporate environment.
 I did not test throughput or any other values.
 I don’t want to speculate or say that my results are typical, so I’ll let someone who understands this more dig into it.